ersilia-os/ersilia/README_Pauline_Banye.md

 - Install Conda environments, either [anaconda](https://docs.anaconda.com/anaconda/install/index.html) or [miniconda](https://docs.conda.io/en/latest/miniconda.html), for handling dependencies effectively.
 ```
-- create a conda environment
+- to create a conda environment
 conda create -n ersilia python=3.7

-- activate the environment
+- to activate the environment
 conda activate ersilia
 ```
-Detailed instructions for setting up your conda environment can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
+Detailed instructions for setting up the conda environment can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)

-- Install [Docker](https://www.docker.com/) to ensure that all the AI/ML models will work smoothly in your local device.
+- Install [Docker](https://www.docker.com/).
+This  ensures that all the AI/ML models will work seamlessly on your local device.

-- To enable the Ersilia tool retrieve our codes hosted on [Github](https://github.com/ersilia-os), install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) or [GitCLI](https://cli.github.com/manual/installation).
+- To enable the Ersilia tool retrieve the codes hosted on [Github](https://github.com/ersilia-os), install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) or [GitCLI](https://cli.github.com/manual/installation).

 - Clone the ersilia repo.
 ```
-- clone the repo from github
+- To clone the repo from github
 $ git clone https://github.com/ersilia-os/ersilia.git

-- change directory into the isausa folder
+- change directory into the ersilia folder
 $ cd ersilia

 -  install with pip (use -e for developer mode)
-$ pip install -e .
+$ pip install -e
 ```

 - Clone the [Isaura data lake](https://github.com/ersilia-os/isaura) repo.
-With Isaura, you will be able to store your model predictions on your local computer.
+This allows you to backup your model predictions on your local computer.

 ```
-- clone the repo from github
+- To clone the repo from github
 $ git clone https://github.com/ersilia-os/isaura.git

-- change directory into the isausa folder
+- To change directory into the isaura folder
 $ cd isaura

 -  install with pip (use -e for developer mode)